Tullingemarcus/Discord_Bot/README.md

 ### Commands
 - **Music**
   - §play (the song you want to play)
+    - Plays a song
   - §start
     - Starts a paused or queued song
   - §stop
     - Pauses the song being played
   - §queue (the song you want to queue)
+    - Queues a song
   - §skip
     - Skips to the next song
 - **Weather**